Zeyada-1/AI-workplace-interface/README.md

 **Database structure:** `users`, `ai_projects` (with foreign keys: user_id, brand_id, tool_id), `brands`, and `tools` tables.

-**Why I chose this:** Normalization prevents duplicate data and inconsistencies.
-If I spelled "Nike" differently in projects, searching would be difficult.
-With separate brands table, each brand exists once and projects reference it.
-Changing "Nike" to "Nike Inc" updates everywhere automatically.
+**Why I chose this:**  A common error like If I spelled "Nike" differently in projects, searching would be very hard.
+Integrating Normalization prevents common problems such as duplicate data and inconsistencies.
+With a table seperate for brands, each brand exists once and projects reference it.
+Changing "Addidas" to "Addidas Inc" will update everywhere with needing me to manually change it.

-**Where used:** Dropdown menus in forms populated from brands/tools tables, project display shows related names, easy queries like "projects per brand", and eager loading prevents performance issues.

-**Limitation:** Can't add brands/tools through web interface - requires migrations.
-Had to handle backward compatibility for old text-based data.
+**Where used:**
+* Dropdown menus
+* project display shows related names
+* easy queries like "projects per brand"

 ---

 ### 5. Admin Panel

-I created a web interface where admins can manage user permissions without database access.
+This section was created to allow admins to view user permissions without having to go through the database.

 ```php
 public function toggleAdmin(User $user) {